NickBonet/pytwitchbot/README.md

 - https://opensource.org/licenses/MIT

 # Dependencies
-In order to utilize the bot, the following are required:
+In order to utilize the bot, the following dependencies are required:

 - Python 3.x (developed under 3.6 currently)
 - Twisted